frankbardon/becoming/Age-of-Rage.md

 You could dream, while I had to fight

 New skin made of my design
-Living a new way I redefine
+Living a new way, I redefine
 New skin made of my design
 It's my dream, and so I will fight